tuvllms/nlp-fall-2026/_pages/logistics.md

 ***

-### Academic integrity statement
+### Graduate Academic Integrity Statement

-The Undergraduate Honor Code pledge that each member of the university community agrees to abide by states:

-"As a Hokie, I will conduct myself with honor and integrity at all times.
-I will not lie, cheat, or steal, nor will I accept the actions of those who do."

-Students enrolled in this course are responsible for abiding by the Honor Code.
-A student who has doubts about how the Honor Code applies to any assignment is responsible for obtaining specific guidance from the course instructor before submitting the assignment for evaluation.
-Ignorance of the rules does not exclude any member of the University community from the requirements and expectations of the Honor Code.

-See  <a href="https://honorsystem.vt.edu/">additional information about the Honor Code</a>.
+The tenets of the Virginia Tech Graduate Honor Code will be strictly enforced in this course, and all assignments shall be subject to the stipulations of the Graduate Honor Code.
+For more information on the Graduate Honor Code, please refer to the <a href="https://graduateschool.vt.edu/academics/expectations/graduate-honor-system.html">GHS Constitution</a>.

 ***